Article contents

 They are covered by something called the Financial Services Compensation Scheme (FSCS).
 That’s a scheme that guarantees your savings up to £85,000 per ISA provider.
 So, should anything happen to the company managing your ISA, and they go out of business, your money is still protected and you’ll get it back.
 If you have more than £85,000, you could spread it across several ISA providers if you wanted to be super safe.

 And if you’re worried about Stocks and Shares ISAs – don’t be!
-You might be unfamiliar or nervous about investing your money, but it’s in safe hands.
-Experts manage everything for you and they know what they’re doing, your money will grow over time.
-You may find your money falls initially, but don’t panic, investing is for the medium-to-long term, and it will grow over time.
+If you use an expert managed Stocks and Shares ISA their experts will invest your money sensibly over time (usually over 5 years).
+You may find your money falls initially, but don’t panic, investing is for the medium-to-long term.

 You have to be a UK resident to open an ISA.
 If you open one in the UK then move abroad, you can’t put any more money in after the tax year that you move.
 You must also tell your ISA provider as soon as you’re no longer a UK resident.